 Does it make sense for you?

 While no parent puts a monetary value on what it means to have a child, adding up the total costs to raise a child to the age of 17 can cause real sticker shock.
-The USDA estimates it’s an average of $233,610.
+As of 2015, the USDA estimated it’s an average of $233,610.
 Factor in the cost of housing, food, childcare, medical bills and entertainment, and it's easy to see how the costs add up.

 To get an idea of how much insurance you need should you or your partner pass away, tally the cost of your burial (about $10,000), your outstanding debts, three to five years' worth of income and, if you want, the estimated cost of your child's education expenses.
 The resulting number is a good place to start when shopping for term life insurance.
 You can then increase or reduce this coverage over the years as you pay off debts and your needs change.